Over the last seven years, I've helped couples restore "C.P.R." (Communication, Partnership, and Romance)

 You probably already understand this on some level--that's why you keep searching for answers.

-manage your life while you are "out there, working the extremes where success lives.
+The true secret lies in knowing how to manage your life while you are "out there, working the extremes where success lives.

 Learn how to task-switch quickly, so you can take care of the distractions that intrude on your priority.
 Part of efficient task-switching includes establishing proper discipline, focus, and safeguards, to prevent eternal and insistent demands of business from bankrupting the family.